Skip to main content

 --hmac-secret "$(openssl rand -hex 32)" --rate-limit 30

 Output reveals the public URL and signing secret once (Stripe-style).
 External services POST event payload to /api/v1/webhooks/{token}.
 With HMAC, sender includes header X-Crewship-Signature: sha256=<hex_hmac_of_body>, validated server-side via hmac.Equal (timing-safe).
 Rate limited per token, per minute, default 60.
-To rotate the secret: delete the webhook + create a new one.
-There is no in-place rotation by design.
+Delivery is asynchronous.
+The endpoint verifies the signature, rate limit, governance status, and the routine’s concurrency_key gate synchronously, reserves a run id, then answers immediately:

 Manual